Your Right To Be Paid

 Washington State is raising the minimum salary for workers exempted from overtime who primarily perform “executive, administrative, and professional” (EAP) duties each year until 2028.

-For 2023 you must earn more than $1,259.20 a week at large employers (51 or more employees) or $1,101.80 a week at small employers (50 or fewer employees) to be denied overtime pay even if your employer claims you are "exempt".
+For 2024 you must earn more than $1,302.40 a week to be denied overtime pay even if your employer claims you are "exempt".
 There are also changes in the thresholds for exempt computer professionals paid by the hour.

 Find more information on the Washington State EAP changes here: https://www.lni.wa.gov/workers-rights/wages/overtime/changes-to-overtime-rules